tobeno/example-booking/README.md

 7. Add properties list in web
 8. Milestone reached: Properties are being displayed in a static list
 9. Update API specification
    - Error responses and resource creation
+10. Add booking to API and web-app
+11. Milestone reached: Properties can be booked